Charles Schwab Investment Club Account

 Main takeaways:

-• Trades by an investment club at Schwab are commission-free.
+• Many online trades placed by an investment club at Schwab are commission-free.

 • Schwab does impose a $250,000 account minimum on investment clubs, although there is a loophole.

 Charles Schwab has many account registrations, one of which is the Organization Account.
-This special account can be used for investment clubs.
-Here's the full story:
+This special account can be used by investment clubs.
+Here’s how it works:

 Overview of Schwab's Investment Club Account

-Schwab offers something called the Organization Account.
-This account setup can be used for a wide variety of groups, including investment clubs.
-There is no discrete account at Schwab specifically for investment clubs.
-Investment clubs should use the Organization Account, which is straightforward to open.
+Schwab offers an account called the Organization Account.
+This registration can be used for many different groups, including investment clubs.
+There is no separate account at Schwab created only for investment clubs.
+Instead, clubs should use the Organization Account, which is fairly simple to establish.

 Opening an Organization Account

-To open an Organization Account for an investment club (or any other group that qualifies for this account registration), simply head over to the Organization Account page and scroll down to the section to download the pdf application.
-There is no online form, unfortunately.
+To open an Organization Account for an investment club (or any other group that qualifies for this registration), just go to the Organization Account page and scroll down to the section where the pdf application can be downloaded.
+Unfortunately, there is no online application.

-The section with the link to the pdf form has two options: incorporated and non-incorporated organizations.
-Investment clubs must use the application for non-incorporated organizations.
+The section with the link to the pdf form has two choices: incorporated and non-incorporated organizations.
+Investment clubs need to use the application for non-incorporated organizations.

-If you get lost on the Organization Account page, you can find
+If you have trouble locating it on the Organization Account page, you can find

 the non-incorporated application here.

-When filling out the form for an investment club, be sure to check the box next to "Non-Operating Entity" in section 2b.
-Next to this box is another box to specify an investment club.
-Be sure to tick this box as well.
+When completing the form for an investment club, make sure to check the box next to "Non-Operating Entity" in section 2b.
+Next to this box is another box to identify an investment club.
+Be sure to check that box, too.

 Information on authorized individuals and control persons must be included on the form, including Social Security Numbers.
-There are multiple sections in case there are multiple persons in these roles.
+There are multiple sections available in case more than one person serves in these roles.

-When you finish the application, you need to print it off and sign it.
-At this point, it must be returned to Schwab.
-There are several ways to do this.
-You can drop it off at a local Schwab branch, fax it in, upload it on the website, or snail mail it.
-Directions for submission are located on the first page of the application.
+After finishing the application, you need to print and sign it.
+Then, it must be returned to Schwab.
+There are several ways to do that.
+You can bring it to a local Schwab branch, fax it, upload it on the website, or mail it in.
+Directions for submission are listed on the first page of the application.

 Free Charles Schwab Account